- Latin America

 Yes.
 Non-native speakers can teach English abroad and online.
 While some countries require citizenship from a native English-speaking nation, there are still dozens of nations where schools will hire non-native speakers.
 The key is to be fluent and to get an accredited TEFL certification.

-Please note, other than First Future, Preply, and 9ichat, International TEFL Academy does not have affiliations with any of these companies nor have we vetted them for legitimacy and quality.
+Please note, other than Preply, International TEFL Academy does not have affiliations with any of these companies nor have we vetted them for legitimacy and quality.

 Here are 7 companies that hire non-native speakers to teach English online: